Domination When the Stars Are Out: Definitions

 \subsection{Special Trigraphs}

 In the definitions below, whenever adjacency between two vertices is not specified, they are strongly antiadjacent.
 Moreover, if two vertices are said to be adjacent, they can be either strongly adjacent or semiadjacent, unless otherwise specified.
 Similarly, if two vertices are said to be antiadjacent, they can be either strongly antiadjacent or semiadjacent, unless otherwise specified.
-Finally, if we say that $\{v_{1},\ldots,v_{i}\}$ is an induced cycle, we mean the cycle $v_{1}$-$\cdots$-$v_{i}$-$v_{1}$.

-A \emph{line trigraph}\marge{line trigraph} $G$ of some graph $H$ is a trigraph where $V(G) = E(H)$ and $e,f \in E(H)$ are adjacent in $G$ if and only if $e$ and $f$ share an endpoint in $H$.
+A \emph{line trigraph} $G$ of some graph $H$ is a trigraph where $V(G) = E(H)$ and $e,f \in E(H)$ are adjacent in $G$ if and only if $e$ and $f$ share an endpoint in $H$.
 Moreover, $e,f$ are strongly adjacent if $e$ and $f$ share an endpoint of degree at least three.
-The class of all line trigraphs is denoted \emph{$\mc{S}_{0}$}.\marge{$\mc{S}_{0}$}
+The class of all line trigraphs is denoted \emph{$\mc{S}_{0}$}.
+If $G$ is a graph (\ie $G$ has no semi-edges) and $G$ is the line trigraph of some graph $H$, then we call $G$ the \emph{line graph} of $H$, a classic notion in graph theory.
+In this case, we call $H$ the \emph{pre-image} of $G$.
+Note that the line graph of a graph $H$ is unique, while the pre-image of a line graph $G$ might not be unique (this happens only when $G$ is a triangle, in which case the pre-image is either a triangle or a claw).